hertogp/stitch/_readme.md

 A doc's meta section is read by Stitch for options.
 When converting multiple documents into one output document, those could go into a yaml file mentioned last on the command line.
+Or as the first one, since meta information is merged, where the 'last one wins'.

 ### Features